-If you have a large enough of an audience, you can easily earn from them.
-The difficult part is getting that audience in the first place.
+If you have a large enough audience, you can easily earn from them.
+The tricky part is getting that audience in the first place.

 How Much Could You Realistically Make?

-There are many people out there who claim to be earning millions of dollars from there blogs and YouTube channels.
+Many claim to earn millions of dollars from their blogs and YouTube channels.

 Although there is no guarantee that you will get to that level of success, it is realistic that you can earn a full-time income within a few years of starting your journey.

-Even if you were able to get to a fraction of that, you could still earn upwards of $1000 a month.
+Even if you could get to a fraction of that, you could still earn upwards of $1000 a month.
 From then on, it can grow exponentially.

-If you want a breakdown of how much you can earn from YouTube, check out Ali Abdaal’s video where he talks in-depth about his earnings.
+If you want a breakdown of how much you can earn from YouTube, check out Ali Abdaal’s video, which talks in-depth about his earnings.

 How Long Would It Take?

-Although for most people, it would only take a couple of years to start building an audience, to get a sizable income from it may take a lot longer.
+Although for most people, it would only take a couple of years to start building an audience, getting a sizable income from it may take a lot longer.

 It is down to luck.
 But there are ways to improve your luck.

-Uploading higher quality content regularly is a sure-fire way to amass a large audience.
-Unfortunately, this often requires two things that medical students don’t have: money and time.
+Uploading higher-quality content regularly is a surefire way to amass a large audience.
+Unfortunately, this often requires two things medical students don’t have: money and time.

 But don’t worry.
 Even uploading once a month can get you success.

-Mark Rober only produces 12 videos a year and get upwards of 20 million views on each one (with his most viewed video being over 110 million views!
+Mark Rober only produces 12 videos a year and gets upwards of 20 million views on each one (with his most viewed video being over 110 million views!

-So to answer your question, it would probably take a couple of years before you could start earning anything substantial.
+So to answer your question, it would probably take a couple of years before you could earn anything substantial.

 There is no point in wasting your time saying that you will do it later.
 You won’t.

-If you don’t have any money to spend but want a high-quality set-up, earn some via tutoring (which I talk about later) and get a few hundred pounds saved up.
-Buy everything that you need (whether that be a website or camera equipment) and just get started.
+If you don’t have any money to spend but want a high-quality set-up, earn some via tutoring (which I will talk about later) and get a few hundred pounds saved up.
+Buy everything you need (whether a website or camera equipment) and just get started.

 You won’t regret it.